 Boys & Girls Clubs of Santa Fe/Del Norte

 Triple Play: Healthy Habits is a dynamic health and wellness program designed to improve the overall health and well-being of our members, ages 6-18, by increasing their daily physical activity, teaching them good nutrition, and helping them develop healthy relationships.
-The year-round program will take place at our Club @ Zona on the south side of Santa Fe where we provide a safe, healthy learning environment for our young members.
-Currently, 76% of our 388 members at the Zona club site are Hispanic and 83% are from households with incomes below the median income level for the City of Santa Fe.
-Our program aligns with CYC Funding Category 3–Youth Wellness, by teaching kids how eating healthy and daily exercise leads to a healthier lifestyle.
-We reach out to the kids and families who need us most in our community, and our program has shown that physical activity can lead to not only decreased rates of obesity and overweight in school age children, but also improvement in academic/social emotional learning.
+The year-round program will occur at our Club @ Zona on the south side of Santa Fe, where we provide a safe, healthy learning environment for our young members.
+Currently, 76% of our 388 members at the Zona club site are Hispanic, and 83% are from households with incomes below the median income level for the City of Santa Fe.
+Our program aligns with CYC Funding Category 3–Youth Wellness by teaching kids how eating healthy and daily exercise leads to a healthier lifestyle.
+We reach out to the kids and families who need us most in our community, and our program has shown that physical activity can lead to not only decreased rates of obesity and overweight in school-age children but also improvement in academic/social-emotional learning.

 New Mexico Suicide Intervention Project

-The Nuestra Jornada (Our Journey) program was launched 2 ½ years ago and is now Gerard’s House’s largest program.
-Created specifically for children and teenagers from Central American and Mexican immigrant families who have experienced life-altering losses, the Nuestra Jornada program provided ongoing bilingual grief support groups for 230 unduplicated children and teenagers in 2017, both in the schools and at Gerard’s House.
-A key reason for the program’s success is Nuestra Jornada’s Advisory Committee.
-This team of bicultural collaborative partners helped Gerard’s House staff design the program so that it would address barriers to services while also having the greatest possible positive impact for immigrant youth.
+The Nuestra Jornada (Our Journey) program was launched 2 ½ years ago and is now Gerard's House's largest program.
+Created specifically for children and teenagers from Central American and Mexican immigrant families who have experienced life-altering losses, the Nuestra Jornada program provided ongoing bilingual grief support groups for 230 unduplicated children and teenagers in 2017, both in the schools and at Gerard's House.
+Nuestra Jornada's Advisory Committee is a key reason for the program's success.
+This team of bicultural collaborative partners helped Gerard's House staff design the program to address barriers to services while also having the greatest possible positive impact on immigrant youth.
 We are especially grateful to Communities In Schools of New Mexico (CIS) and Santa Fe Public Schools (SFPS).
-Without their considerable help, the program would simply not exist.
-Every participant in the Nuestra Jornada program is grieving the death of — or separation from —a parent, sibling or other loved one.
+Without their considerable help, the program would not exist.
+Every participant in the Nuestra Jornada program is grieving the death of — or separation from —a parent, sibling, or other loved one.
+Though most participants have experienced the death of a parent or sibling, many are also grieving multiple ongoing losses, such as separations from family members.
 Many have also survived or witnessed traumatic violence.
 Some have been held in detention centers.
-Though most participants have experienced the death of a parent or sibling, many are also grieving multiple ongoing losses, such as separations from family members.

-The Responsible Sex Education Institute provides the following sex education programs in Santa Fe: Classroom-based education, Sexual Health Education for People with Disabilities (PwD), TALK, PPNM’s parent textline, and In Case Your Curious (ICYC) youth textline.
-These programs provide students with medically accurate, developmentally appropriate, and culturally humble reproductive health education that emphasizes protective factors such as engagement within the community and school, a connection with a responsible adult, and positive goal setting.
+The Responsible Sex Education Institute provides the following sex education programs in Santa Fe: Classroom-based education, Sexual Health Education for People with Disabilities (PwD), TALK, PPNM's parent text line, and In Case you are Curious (ICYC) youth text line.
+These programs provide students with medically accurate, developmentally appropriate, and culturally humble reproductive health education emphasizing protective factors such as engagement within the community and school, a connection with a responsible adult, and positive goal setting.
 Our programs have been proven to prevent unplanned teen pregnancy and empower youth to make healthy decisions regarding their own reproductive health.